achtnullzwei/Doorman/docs/en/guide/getting-started.md

 > [!DANGER] IMPORTANT
 > **Please remove the jumper cap on `BUS PWR` before you proceed!**
 >
-> The intercom’s power supply must provide **at least 60 mA**, which is usually the case.
+> The intercom's power supply must provide **at least 60 mA**, which is usually the case.
 > However, since the available power is limited, **connecting additional devices like the Doorman-S3 directly to the bus may cause instability** in the system.

 Connect the `b` line (Ground) and the `a` line (24V Bus) to the TC:BUS terminals on your Doorman—one line per terminal.